Sign in Create account

 Steam Blocking

 This is a faster strategy for blocking compared with the other two.
-Best for those who work with cotton yarns.
+It is best for those who work with cotton yarns.

 Pat the seams gently and the areas where it is needed.